vladmalik/ABStats.js/README.md

 **confidence_binary()**

-Gives greater confidence that the difference between proportions is greater than 0
+Gives confidence that the difference between proportions is greater than 0

 **significance_binary()**